 Building on LISW19’s central theme “International trade in a changing world” as well as the sub-themes of “Growing”, “Innovating”, and “Partnering”, the LISW19 Conference will consider global issues including global economic pressures, protectionism, Brexit, technology, regulations, environmental issues and the potential impact upon the maritime industry.

 Do the recent trade tensions between the US, China and Europe signal the end of the rules-based liberal economic order?
 Is there an inherent tension between globalisation and inequality propagating the rise of the far left and right around the world?

-This session will analyse the current status of global trade, its potential changes; and whether rhetoric matches the reality.
+This session will analyse the current status of international trade, its potential changes; and whether rhetoric matches the reality.
 It will seek to plot the challenges and opportunities that will emerge for global shipping.

 In a world where markets are being influenced by technology and climate change, and where trading patterns are changing in line with consumer demand, funding models for shipping must also innovate.
-Where is this new funding coming from and how easy is it to access?

 This session will review how our industry will finance sustainable growth in this rapidly changing world.